plausible/docs/docs/metrics-definitions.md

 ## File Downloads

 Automatically track the number of file downloads.
 This feature isn't enabled by default so you need to [follow these steps](file-downloads-tracking.md) to enable it for sites where you want to track clicks on files.

+## Funnels

+You can follow the visitor journey from a landing page to a conversion with [funnel analysis](funnel-analysis.md).

 ## Goals